more shell with 'if', script arguments, arithmetic

 argument: file name

-create a new file headtail.sh
+create a new file headtail.sh, such as with touch headtail.sh,

 then edit your file (e.g. with VS Code) so that it contains this: